-World War II forces sweetheart singer Vera Lynn dies at 103
+Vera Lynn, singer who buoyed Britain’s troops during World War II, dies at 103

 On occasion, Lynn delighted fans by taking up the microphone again.
 She sang outside Buckingham Palace in 1995 in a ceremony marking the golden jubilee of VE Day.
 In recent years, Lynn lived a quiet village life in Ditchling, about 40 miles (65 kilometers) south of London.

 She did make fleeting mini-appearances, particularly when veterans were involved.
-During ceremonies last year to mark the D-Day landings, a pre-recorded wish was played to a ballroom full of veterans on a ship sailing to France to mark the event.
+During ceremonies last year to mark the 75th anniversary of the D-Day landings, she recorded a message that was played to a ballroom full of veterans on a ship sailing to France to mark the event.
 Tears flowed as Lynn spoke.
-When she was done, the thunderous applause rattled the windows.
+When she was done, thunderous applause rattled the windows.

-“We are incredibly sad to hear of the passing of Dame Vera Lynn, an unforgettable British icon, symbol of hope to the Armed Forces community past and present,” the Royal British Legion said as it paid tribute to her support for the organization.
-“Our thoughts are with her loved ones.”
+The veterans remembered her many appearances, and the fact that she traveled to Burma to entertain the troops, one of the few entertainers to make the difficult journey.

+Burma veteran Tom Moore, who won the hearts of the nation when he walked 100 laps of his garden in the days before his 100th birthday to raise money for the National Health Service during the pandemic, described her death as a “real shame.″